ArtifactDB/SewerRat/README.md

 SewerRat effectively treats the symbolic link as a proxy for the target file.
 If the directory contains symbolic links to other directories, these will not be recursively traversed.

+On success, the metadata files in the specified directory will be incorporated into the SQLite index.
+We can then [search on the contents of these files](#querying-the-index) or [fetch the contents of any file](#fetching-file-contents) in the registered directory.

+### Automatic updates

 SewerRat will periodically update the index by inspecting all of its registered directories for new content.
 If we added or modified a file with one of the registered names (e.g., `A.json`), SewerRat will (re-)index that file.
 Similarly, if we deleted a file, SewerRat will remove it from the index.
 This ensures that the information in the index reflects the directory contents on the filesystem.
 Users can also manually update a directory by repeating the process above to re-index the directory's contents.

-As an aside: updates and symbolic links can occasionally interact in strange ways.
+Updates and symbolic links can occasionally interact in strange ways.
 Specifically, updates to the indexed information for symbolic links are based on the modification time of the link target.
 One can imagine a pathological case where a symbolic link is changed to a different target with the same modification time as the previous target, which will not be captured by SewerRat.
 Currently, this can only be resolved by deleting all affected symbolic links, re-registering the directory, and then restoring the links and re-registering again.